 If you’re sending an email, always make sure there is an option to unsubscribe (ideally in the footer - you don’t want to make it so easy that you’re always losing people, you just want to give them the option if they go looking for it).

-Export your mailing list from your newsletter platform regularly so that you have a back-up of all those emails - accidents happen, and they’re hard to get back.
+Export your mailing list from your newsletter platform regularly so that you have a back-up of all those emails - accidents happen, and email addresses are hard to get back.

 Remember that for most people, this newsletter is going right to their “promotions” folder, so give the subject line some thought.
-Be informative - what will people find inside - and enticing - so they’ll actually want to open it - and consistent with your brand/voice.
+Be informative - what will people find inside? - and enticing - so they’ll actually want to open it - and consistent with your brand/voice.
 Mailchimp recommends you be short and sweet (stick to nine words or less for the best open rate) and limit yourself to one emoji (max).
 Also consider holding back on caps lock (this can set off spam alarm bells) and limiting yourself to one exclamation point.